robie1994/api-exam/README.md

-# api-exam
+## App Description

-CRUD api for exam purposes
+A Simple CRUD api for exam purposes

+# Run the App

 1.Clone the repo
 2. import sql file to database (yondu_exam.sql on the directory)